acorvec/blastoff/readme.md

 Building is currently tested and working on the following targets:

 - x86-64 linux using the GCC compiler
-- x86-64 windows using MSYS2 with UCRT (preferred build method on Windows)
+- x86-64 windows using MSYS2 with UCRT
+- webassembly using emcmake and ninja on Linux
 - x86-64 windows using MSVC and Visual Studio 2026 Community*
-- webassembly using emcmake and ninja on Linux

 *The Visual Studio Project assumes that you have sourced the vendor libraries yourself and put them in the "vendor" folder.
 Please do so before building, or use MSYS2 with UCRT.